-Lake Oroville State Recreation Area: Loafer Creek, Roy Rogers Trail is a 1.8 mile moderately trafficked loop trail located near Oroville, CA that features a river and is good for all skill levels.
+Lake Oroville State Recreation Area: Loafer Creek, Roy Rogers Trail is a 1.8 mile moderately trafficked loop trail located near Oroville, California that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash